GitKraken Desktop Documentation

 7. Build Status, Assignees, and Reviewers in PRs

 If you are using the GitLab or GitHub integration, you may also add a pull request assignee and label(s) to your pull request.
-GitKraken Client will then pass these values onto GitLab or GitHub when the pull request is created.
+GitKraken Desktop will then pass these values onto GitLab or GitHub when the pull request is created.

 If you are using the GitHub integration, you may also add reviewers and multiple assignees to a pull request.